CDSM-WG/CDS-M/README.md

 The City Data Standard for Mobility (CDS-M) is an initiative to develop a standardised way to communicate data between Transport Operators (TOs) and the Govermental Departments on whose infrastructure they operate.
 The purpose of this definiton is to achieve a level of standardisation within the European Union in line with existing EU laws and legistation relating to transportation standards and privacy.

-The aim of the CDS-M is to agree on `The Standard` that will be used for the communication, and `The Agreement` for the use of this data, as part of a Business to Government collaboration (B2G).
+The aim of the CDS-M is to aree on **The Standard** that will be used for the communication, and **The Agreement** for the use of this data, as part of a Business to Government collaboration (B2G).

 ## The Standard